Akkatecture/Documentation/content/docs/basic_concepts/events.md

     - dotnet
 ---

-In an event source system like Akkatecture, aggregate root data is stored stored in events.
-These events are replayed upon aggregate root instantiation in order to get its state back to where it was before.
+In an event sourced system like Akkatecture, aggregate root data is stored in events, and those events are persisted to be replayed when the aggregate root is re-instantiated across system restarts (re-deployments).
 Aggregate events are also published via akka.net's [event stream](http://getakka.net/api/Akka.Event.EventStream.html).

 ```csharp
 public class PingEvent : AggregateEvent<PingAggregate, PingAggregateId>